Trevon Jenifer

-Trevon "Trey" Jenifer (born September 7, 1988, in La Plata, Maryland) is an American Paralympic wheelchair basketball player.
+Trevon Edward Jenifer (born September 7, 1988, in La Plata, Maryland) is an American Paralympic wheelchair basketball player.

 Career

 In 1992, Jenifer participated in Wheelchair Track and Wheelchair Basketball with New Life Inc. He is an American record holder for the 100, 200, 400 and 800 meters in U11 and U14 age groups.
 He does several speaking engagements, motivational speeches, and demonstrations for kids, many organizations, etc. Jenifer has been a Keynote Speaker for the Americans with Disabilities Act, Horace Mann School, and many others.
 In 2006 he published his first book, From the Ground Up.

 Jenifer works for the U.S Secret Service as a Personnel Security Specialist in the Security Management Division.

 Wheelchair basketball

 Collegiate wheelchair basketball

 In 2006-2011 Jenifer attended Edinboro University of Pennsylvania, where he played wheelchair basketball and graduated with a Bachelor of Arts from the Criminal Justice Degree.
 He was a Captain of the team from 2008 - 2011, a First Team All-American in 2010, Second Team All-American in 2011.